Edouard127/DefragTCPSocket/README.md

 #### Why my game is crashing ?

-Probably because kotlin & java is not my preferred language & not the one I know the most
+Probably because kotlin & java are not my preferred language & not the one I know the most

 ## Useful informations